Ye Xuanping

-Ye Xuanping (叶选平; 20 December 1924 – 17 September 2019) was a Chinese politician, who served as Mayor of Guangzhou from 1980 to 1985 and Governor of Guangdong, his native province, from 1985 to 1991.
+Ye Xuanping (叶选平; 20 December 1924 – 17 September 2019) was a Chinese official, who served as Mayor of Guangzhou from 1980 to 1985 and Governor of Guangdong, his native province, from 1985 to 1991.
 Ye was a strong supporter of Deng Xiaoping's reform and opening policy.
 Under his leadership, Guangdong grew economically prosperous and gained significant autonomy from Beijing.
 Concerned about his power, the national government manoeuvred to relieve him of the governorship, but allowed him to maintain his power base in Guangdong.
 He subsequently served as Vice-Chairman of the Chinese People's Political Consultative Conference from 1991 to 2003.

 Ye was the eldest son of Ye Jianying, one of the founding Ten Marshals of the People's Republic of China, who was instrumental in overthrowing the Gang of Four and ending the Cultural Revolution.
 After the death of his father, he became the patriarch of their powerful family, dubbed the "Ye Dynasty".

 Early life

 Ye Xuanping was born in November 1924 in Meixian, Guangdong, Republic of China.
 He was the eldest son of Ye Jianying, who later became one of the founding Ten Marshals of the People's Republic of China.
 When Xuanping was born, his father was serving as county magistrate of Xiangshan, and he was raised by his mother Feng Hua (冯华 (馮華)).

-During the Second Sino-Japanese War, Ye lived in Yan'an, the headquarters of the Communist Party of China, and did not reunite with his father until 1941.
-He studied mechanics at the Yan'an Institute of Natural Sciences from 1941 to 1945, and joined the Communist Party in 1945.
+During the Second Sino-Japanese War, Ye lived in Yan'an, the headquarters of the Chinese Communist Party (CCP), and did not reunite with his father until 1941.
+He studied mechanics at the Yan'an Institute of Natural Sciences from 1941 to 1945, and joined the CCP in 1945.
 After graduation he worked at Yan'an Arsenal and other factories.

 Career

 After the founding of the People's Republic of China in 1949, Ye briefly studied at Harbin Institute of Technology and Tsinghua University from 1949 to 1950, and then worked at Shenyang No. 1 Machine Tool Factory.
 In 1952 he was sent to the Soviet Union to receive training at a machine tool factory, and was appointed Chief Engineer of Shenyang No. 1 Machine Tool Factory after returning to China in 1954.
 He was transferred to Beijing in 1962 and served as Chief Engineer of Beijing No. 1 Machine Tool Factory until 1973.
 From 1973 to 1977 he was deputy head of the Beijing Machinery Bureau.

 In 1976, Marshal Ye Jianying played a key role in a coup overthrowing the Gang of Four and ending the Cultural Revolution.
-In 1977, Xuanping was sent to study at the Central Party School of the Communist Party of China, and subsequently served as Director of the Third Bureau of the State Science and Technology Commission from 1978 to 1980.
+In 1977, Xuanping was sent to study at the Central Party School of the Chinese Communist Party, and subsequently served as Director of the Third Bureau of the State Science and Technology Commission from 1978 to 1980.